paolourciullo/movieapp/README.md

 # What's out in theaters right now?

 This is an app that uses themoviedb.org to display current box office selections in a structured, responsive design.
+A hover effect is used to display the description of the subject film.

 ## URL